jdmonin/JSettlers2/README.txt

 lists contributors by year.
 A copyright year range (for example, 2007-2011) means the file was contributed to by that person in each year of that range.
 See individual source files for the GPL version and other details.

+The hex and port images were created by Jeremy Monin, and are licensed Creative Commons Attribution Share Alike (cc-by-sa 3.0 US) or Creative Commons Attribution (CC-BY 3.0 US); see each image's gif comments for details. goldHex.gif is based on a 2010-12-21 CC-BY 2.0 image by Xuan Che, available at http://www.flickr.com/photos/rosemania/5431942688/ , of ancient Greek coins.